Deliverability 101: Six steps to protect your reputation

 Here is a simple example of a sunset policy segment:

-Sunset policy segment in Customer.io
+Sunset policy example in Customer.io

 A sunset policy is only as effective as the actions that follow.
-The best step is to pause all email marketing efforts for anyone who meets your sunset policy criteria.
+The best step is to stop all email marketing efforts for anyone who meets your sunset policy criteria.
 This thoughtful action helps maintain trust and respect with your audience while ensuring your marketing efforts are aligned with their preferences.

 Why are sunset policies important to deliverability?

-• Prevents automatic spam folder filtering: Inbox providers are known to start filtering emails into the spam folder if a recipient doesn’t engage with the sender after a period of time.
+• Reduces automatic spam folder filtering: Inbox providers are known to start filtering emails into the spam folder if a recipient doesn’t engage with the sender after a period of time.
 Consistently sending emails into the spam folder can have a very negative impact on your sender's reputation, as it indicates the sender is sending emails indiscriminately.

 • Aligns with the policies of major providers: Gmail, Yahoo, and many other providers will often disable accounts after periods of inactivity, which can lead to increased hard bounces or other rejections.